rodber/blog/_posts/2021/2021-01-20-thoughts-on-monetize-chevereto-installations.md

 - 👨🏾‍💻 Monitor abuse
 - 😨 Moderate content

-Freemium is likely to be the most expensive thing you can throw and even guys like Google can't deal with that heat.
+Freemium is likely to be the most **expensive** thing you can throw.

 ### Flat fees

 Services that flat charge users for what they use trend to exploit a revenue model based on **overselling**, which is the concept of selling more accounts that your infrastructure can support at full load.
-It exists because there's an installed capacity that is unlikely that will be used at the same time.
-In other words, those that barely use the system are paying for those that abuse it.
+It exists because there's an installed capacity that is unlikely to be used all at the same time.
+In other words, those that barely use the system are paying for those who abuse it.

 Flat fees won't account for the fair usage charges, it will end up with a global costs calculation: